mdelacuba/pipeline-qiime-2/README.md

 Taxonomic composition and diversity of bacteria and archaea with QIIME 2.

-This pipeline consists of seven scripts that must be downloaded from the "scr" folder.
+This pipeline consists of seven scripts that must be downloaded from the "src" folder.

 A taxonomy classifier of Silva v138 515f-806r("classifier.qza" file) must be downloaded from here: https://drive.google.com/file/d/15hY95a1Kyk-iSbZYHjJPG0eWkDaJBjQH/view?usp=sharing